Andiministrator/trTM/README.md

      ,gtagServices: 'Google Analytics' // The services(s) that must be agreed to in order to activate the GTAG (comma-separated), e.g. 'Google Analytics'
-     ,gtagVendors: 'Google Inc' // The vendor(s) that must be agreed to in order to activate the GTAG (comma-separated) ,gdl: 'dataLayer' // Name of GTM dataLayer
+     ,gtagVendors: 'Google Inc' // The vendor(s) that must be agreed to in order to activate the GTAG (comma-separated) ,gdl: 'dataLayer' // Name of GTM dataLayer ,gdlClear: false // Clear the GTM dataLayer before loading the GTM ,gdlRepeat: [] // Repeat the GTM dataLayer events which are specified in this array (after loading the GTM).
+Use * as placeholder
      ,env: '' // Environment string (leave it blank you you don't know, what it is) ,dlStateEvents: true // Fire GTM dataLayer Events for DOMloaded and PAGEready ,useListener: false // Use an event listener to check the consent (true).
 If it is false, a timer will be used (default) to check the consent